What is the Best Diesel Zero-Turn Mower? (2023)

 Deck Lift

 Deck lift is a direct reference to the mower blade’s suction and airflow.
 It could be high or low, depending on your mowing needs.
-However, we’d like to reiterate that the higher the deck lift, the better suction and airflow it can deliver.
+However, I’d like to reiterate that the higher the deck lift, the better suction and airflow it can deliver.

 Speed